doecode/server/README.md

-github.user | (optional) GitHub user account name for using GitHub API without access limitations github.apikey | (optional) the GitHub user's API key file.uploads | the server path used for saving uploaded files archiver.url | (optional) base URL for DOE CODE Archiver API if using it for archiving gitlab.osti.baseurl | (optional) base URL for the OSTI Hosted GitLab gitlab.osti.token | (optional) GitLab API token for accessing OSTI Hosted GitLab
+github.user | (optional) GitHub user account name for using GitHub API without access limitations github.apikey | (optional) the GitHub user's API key file.uploads | the server path used for saving uploaded files file.containers | the server path used for saving uploaded container images archiver.url | (optional) base URL for DOE CODE Archiver API if using it for archiving gitlab.osti.baseurl | (optional) base URL for the OSTI Hosted GitLab gitlab.osti.token | (optional) GitLab API token for accessing OSTI Hosted GitLab